 Driver shift times and breaks: Your driver’s shift time needs to be incorporated into the route and/or tracked.
 Or your driver takes a break that needs to be accounted for.

-Vehicle loads: You need to pay attention to how much a delivery vehicle can carry.
+Vehicle capacity: You need to pay attention to how much a delivery vehicle can carry.

 Stop distribution and route assignment: You need a solution that evenly distributes stops across your fleet of drivers, looks for the minimum number of drivers required, or assigns routes to the best or nearest driver.